 Short story by Michael Botur

 We have this routine, me and my man (well, he’s more of a boy than a man).
-Sam takes the car in the morning and drops JP at daycare, cause I don’t have my licence and couldn’t drive even if I did.
+Sam takes the car in the morning and drops JP at daycare.
+We have one car between us.
+I haven’t driven it in forever.
 Then he jumps on the motorway and hoons over to work; they usually stick him on demolition somewhere out south.
 Sammy only gets told by 0800Labour where he’s working at 6.15 every morning.
 The phone call’s what gets him out of bed, because Sammy stays up so late gaming that he’s always tired.
 Well, there are a couple extra steps – he tries to bang me after I’m already asleep, and I kick him out of bed, then he gets in a huff and plays games all night.